Sound chip

 A sound chip is an integrated circuit (chip) designed to produce audio signals through digital, analog or mixed-mode electronics.
-Sound chips are typically fabricated on metal–oxide–semiconductor (MOS) mixed-signal chips that process audio signals (analog and digital signals, for both analog and digital data).
-They normally contain audio components such as oscillators, envelope controllers, samplers, filters, amplifiers, and envelope generators.
+Sound chips are typically fabricated on metal–oxide–semiconductor (MOS) mixed-signal chips that process audio signals.
+They normally contain audio components such as oscillators, envelope generators, samplers, filters, amplifiers.

 History

 A number of sound synthesis methods for electronically producing sound were devised during the late 20th century.
 These include programmable sound generators (PSG), wavetable synthesis, and frequency modulation synthesis (FM synthesis).
 Such sound chips were widely used in arcade game system boards, video game consoles, home computers and digital synthesizers.

-Since the late-1990s, pulse-code modulation (PCM) sampling has been the standard for many sound chips, as used in the Intel High Definition Audio (IHDA) standard of 2004.
+Since the late 1990s, pulse-code modulation (PCM) sampling has been the standard for many sound chips, as used in the Intel High Definition Audio (IHDA) standard of 2004.
 The PCM sampling method is used in many mobile phones and sound cards for personal computers.
 This widespread use is part of the digital sound revolution that started in the 1980s.